inky03/FNF-PsychEngine/docs/BUILDING.md

 Sit back, relax, and wait for haxelib to do its magic.
 You will be done when you see the word "**Finished!**"

-To build the game, run `lime test cpp`.
+To build the game, run the command:

+- `lime test hl` to compile to HashLink, or
+- `lime test cpp` to compile to C++ (you're encouraged to compile to this target following the instructions above)

+Don't forget to include `-D officialBuild` if you want to include the base game assets.

 ---